nilforooshan/nilforooshan.github.io/README.md

 Welcome to my website!
 I am a Postdoc Fellow in Quantitative Genetics at the Department of Mathematics and Statistics, University of Otago, New Zealand.
-This website is built on GitHub Pages, and written in Markdown.

 Contact:
 > Room 310